Ashik: Ashik stories (dastan)

 As the art of ashik is based on oral tradition, the number of ashik stories can be as many as the ashiks themselves.
 Throughout the centuries of this tradition, many interesting stories and epics have thrived, and some have survived to our times.
 The main themes of the most ashik stories are worldly love or epics of wars and battles or both.
-In stark contrast to the conservative medium of Islamic societies where most stories take place, the heroine's rule is always as important as the hero's.
-In contrast to the doctrine of Islam, there is no objection to the heroine publicly singing.

-In the following we present a brief list of the most famous hikayes: